-Nicklas Bendtner and the wasted career | Pakistan Tribune
+Nicklas Bendtner And The Wasted Career | Pakistan Tribune

 A massive dose of confidence is crucial for a striker, but Nicklas Bendtner’s levels of confidence borders on the absurd.

-Arsenal’s psychologist, James Crevoisier used to give the players a series of multiple-choice questions to test their intelligence and personality.
+Arsenal’s psychologist, James Crevoisier, used to give the players a series of multiple-choice questions to test their intelligence and personality.

-He is on record saying this about the Danish striker: “One of the categories is called ‘Self-perceived competence’ – that is, how good the player himself thinks he is,” he explained.
-“On a scale of up to nine, Bendtner got a 10.
+He is on record saying this about the Danish striker: “One of the categories is called ‘Self-Perceived Competence’ – that is, how good the player himself thinks he is,” he explained.
+“On a scale of up to nine, Bendtner got a ten.
 We had never seen that before.

 When Bendtner misses a chance, he is always genuinely convinced it isn’t his fault.
 You might say that’s a problem, and to some extent, it can be.
-But you can also view it as this guy has a remarkable ability to come back after setbacks.”
+But you can also view it as this guy has a remarkable ability to come back after setbacks.

 His transfer to Wolfsburg was supposed to be the move that reignited his already stagnating career.
 It started brightly enough, with three goals in his first four appearances, but quickly tailed off as the striker reverted to type.

-A series of discipline issues, and off the pitch misdemeanours saw him quickly fall out of favour with the Wolfsburg hierarchy.
+A series of discipline issues, and off the pitch misdemeanours, saw him quickly fall out of favour with the Wolfsburg hierarchy.

-The already difficult relationship escalated when he was pictured posing for a photograph on Instagram standing beside a Mercedes-Benz car, a car company who is a direct rival to Wolfsburg shirt sponsors, Volkswagen.
+The already difficult relationship escalated when he was pictured posing for a photograph on Instagram standing beside a Mercedes-Benz car, a car company who is a direct rival to Wolfsburg shirt sponsors Volkswagen.

-His stint with the German club was cut short after two years, the club sporting director Klaus Allofs describing Bendtner as a “menace to the club”.
+His stint with the German side was cut short after two years, the club sporting director Klaus Allofs describing Bendtner as a “menace to the club”.

 Nottingham Forest of the English Championship are the latest to take a gamble on him, and you sense its last chance saloon for Bendtner.